-If you would use Simon Sinek’s Golden Circle, the strategy would be the “why”, the roadmap the “what”, and the objectives the “how”.
+If you used Simon Sinek’s Golden Circle, the strategy would be the “why”, the roadmap, the “what”, and the objectives, the “how”.

 Technical components of an SEO strategy

 An SEO strategy consists of different “components” or fields of SEO.
-They determine the “what” (what to optimize?) in your strategy.
+They determine your strategy's “what” (what to optimize?).
 Together with a quantified goal, they form an “objective”.
-I separated components into technical and content, due to the prominent role content plays in SEO now (post-Panda and Penguin update).
+I separated components into technical and content due to the prominent role content plays in SEO (post-Panda and Penguin update).

-What components you use and to what degree depends on your business and market.
+What components you use and by what degree depends on your business and market.
 A locally-driven business, say a retail chain, needs to focus on different SEO components than a B2B site.
-A marketplace or social network is very different from an e-commerce business or publisher.
+A marketplace or social network differs greatly from an e-commerce business or publisher.

 I distinguish between six technical SEO components:

 Technical SEO has become such a broad field that it’s enough to fill a role by itself, as I wrote in how to learn technical SEO.
 It’s one of the main pillars of SEO, next to content, and always has to be prioritized in a good SEO strategy.

 - Page speed

 Local SEO revolves around local search.
 Your business needs a physical address and provides some sort of storefront to be eligible for local SEO.

 - Link management/building